TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 forthcoming in A. Hunt and H. Marlow (eds.), _Greening the Gods in the Ancient World_

 ### ‘Divinisation'
-forthcoming in P. Destrée and G. Giannopoulou (eds.), _Plato’s Symposium: A Critical Guide_ (Cambridge)
+forthcoming in P. Destrée and G. Giannopoulou (eds.), _Plato’s Symposium: A Critical Guide_ (Cambridge 2017), 88-107

 ### ‘Becoming godlike’
 forthcoming in C. Bobonich (ed.), _The Cambridge Companion to Ancient Ethics_ (Cambridge)